 - 1 cup cold water

-- Combine one cup of teff flour with one and a half cups of water.
+- Combine one cup of teff flour with two cups of water.
 Mix well and store in a glass container or a non-reactive container with a tight-fitting lid.
 Leave to ferment for 3 to 4 days in a warm place.

 - Discard the muddy water above the starter and stir well.
 It's ready to be used!